Silicosis is permanent scarring of the lungs caused by inhaling silica (quartz) dust.

 Chronic silicosis is the most common form and generally develops only after exposure over decades.
 Accelerated silicosis, which is rare, and acute silicosis may develop after more intense exposures over several years or months.
 Silica is also a cause of lung cancer.

-When inhaled, silica dust passes into the lungs, and scavenger cells such as macrophages engulf it (see Biology of the Immune System: Overview of the Immune System).
+When inhaled, silica dust passes into the lungs, and scavenger cells such as macrophages engulf it (see see Overview of the Immune System).
 Enzymes released by the scavenger cells cause the lung tissue to scar.
 At first, the scarred areas are tiny round lumps (simple chronic silicosis), but eventually they may combine into larger masses (complicated chronic silicosis).
 These scarred areas cannot transfer oxygen into the blood normally.
 The lungs become less flexible, and breathing takes more effort.

 In acute silicosis, shortness of breath worsens rapidly.
 People also lose weight and have fatigue.
 Respiratory failure often develops within 2 years.